-- Last Update On : 2013-06-24
+- Last Update On : 2017-03-27

 The Enterobacteriaceae are a large family of gram-negative bacilli that includes Escherichia coli, Klebsiella species, and Enterobacter species.
 They are normal inhabitants of the gastrointestinal tract of humans and animals and a common cause of community-acquired and health-care–acquired infections.
 They have gradually developed resistance to broad spectrum antibiotics.
 In the United States, these resistant strains have been treated with carbapenem antibiotics including imipenem, meropenem, doripenem, and ertapenem.
-However, a new class of beta-lactamase enzymes that hydrolyze & inactivate the carbapenems is being detected in the United States.
+However, new classes of enzymes that hydrolyze and inactivate the carbapenems are being detected in the United States.
 These carbapenemases are usually plasmid-mediated, which facilitates transfer between bacteria.

 The most common carpabenemase to date is found in Klebsiella pneumoniae, and is hence referred to as KPC.
-Other enteric bacteria in which this type of plamid-mediated carbapenemase has been reported include E. coli, K. oxytoca, S. marcescens, E. cloacae, E. aerogenes, C. freundii, and Salmonella.
-Klebsiella pneumoniae carbapenemase (KPC), is encoded by a highly transmissible gene that has now spread widely throughout the United States and around the world.
+This carbapenemase is plasmid-mediated, which facilitates transfer between bacteria.
+Other enteric bacteria in which this type of plamid mediated carbapenemase has been reported include E. coli, K. oxytoca, S. marcescens, E. cloacae, E. aerogenes, C. freundii, and Salmonella.
+Klebsiella pneumoniae carbapenemase (KPC) is encoded by a highly transmissible gene that has now spread widely throughout the United States and around the world.
 In addition to KPC, other carbapenemases have emerged among Enterobacteriaceae outside the United States.

 Current CRE prevention strategies are based on the identification of patients colonized or infected with CRE.
 Contact precautions are implemented for those patients harboring CRE.